This post may contain affiliate links. At no cost to you, we earn a commission from qualifying purchases.

 - Loft legs

-- Hammer.
-To help you tap the tongue and groove boards into place.
+- Light hammer/mallet – to help you tap the tongue and groove boards into place

-- Workbench.
-To help you cut any boards down.
+- Workmate or workbench – to help you cut any boards down

 - Measuring tape